Holly-Horwood/holiday_helper/README.md

 https://github.com/Holly-Horwood/second-milestone-project

-It was alos published on Github pages at:
+It was also published on Github pages at:

 https://holly-horwood.github.io/second-milestone-project/